arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 | SDA     | I2C Data     |
 | SCL     | I2C Clock    |

-The above pads are generic to all modules and they are on the same bus as the Qwiic connectors.
+The above pads are generic to all Modulino® nodes and they are on the same bus as the Qwiic connectors.
 These provide a place to mount header pins if desired.

 #### Mechanical Information